CS203-OpenJio/OpenJio/README.md

 4. Fill in the needed variables which have `[]` as shown in the screenshot below.

 - You will need to create an outlook account or use an existing outlook account
-- AWS access key, secret key and S3 bucket name have to be created and filled in
+- AWS access key, secret key, region and S3 bucket name have to be created and filled in
 - The database username and password can be configured based on your local mySQL database instance
 - The integration test database password can be any password you wish to set